batsh-dev-team/Batsh/README.md

 This is a fork of Batsh with upgrades to build on more recent OCaml versions (buildable on OCaml 4.08.1).
 You can see the discussion thread which spawned this fork effort [here](https://discuss.ocaml.org/t/compiling-batsh/4700/).

+Note that this fork is in absolute bare minimum maintenance mode and exists purely in response to the forum thread above, this means

+- I have no interest in handling any feature requests

+- I have no interest in developing or polishing Batsh any further

+- I have no interest in responding to any technical questions

+If you are interested in pushing this project forward, feel free to fork this repo

-Note that I have made no effort in ensuring the rest of README is still relevant/correct
+Note that I also have made no effort in ensuring the rest of README is still relevant/correct, though I've updated couple pieces of text

 ## Project description